nikerla/vc-content/pages/docs/vc2devguide/deployment/platform-deployment/deploy-from-source-code.md

   - docs/vc2devguide/deployment/platform-deployment/source-code-getting-started
 date: '2017-08-31'
 layout: docs
-title: 'Deploy Platform from source code to developer machine'
+title: 'Deploy Platform from source code'

 ---
 ## Summary

-Use this guide to deploy and configure Virto Commerce Platform from source code on developer machine and setup development environment.
+Use this guide to deploy and configure Virto Commerce Platform from source code and setup development environment.

 ## Prerequisites